Eco Initiatives at The Hideout Lodge & Guest Ranch

 Environmental cleaning products

 We are constantly experimenting with new cleaning products that are both environmentally friendly and healthier for our staff.

 Renovating, recycling and building with reclaimed logs, wood, etc.

 With part of our family coming from Europe, they brought the respect and knowledge to remodel and renovate using reclaimed timbers, logs and other building materials.

-In downtown Shell, Peter and Mariin have been instrumental in renovating The Old Shell Lodge which dates from 1896.
+In downtown Shell, Peter and Marijn have been instrumental in renovating The Old Shell Lodge which dates from 1896.
 During this renovation, balance has been struck between preserving the old style of this rock building while incorporating the modern necessities a building needs.
 The septic system is designed according to the latest environmental concepts and all of the good quality wood that was reclaimed from the site has been cleaned and stored and is ready for use in other building projects.

 Some of the reclaimed wood from The Shell Lodge has been used in the upgrades we did in The Casitas.
 These upgrades are partially done with wooden beams from The Shell Lodge that are well over one hundred years old.
 At Trapper we have started the renovation of the hand-hewn old trapper building and barn that were built well over one hundred years ago by some of the first trappers and homesteaders in the area.

 Part of a Culture not to Forget